 The following two criteria categories are required to be reported for the full calendar year.

-• Quality:checks the quality of healthcare services, depending upon the measures concerning healthcare quality and outcomes of care.
-Quality holds 50% of the MIPS composite score.
+• Quality: Checks the quality of healthcare services, depending on the measures concerning healthcare quality and outcomes of care.
+Quality holds 50% of the MIPS composite score

 The other two categories are: